 The Kurow community has lost a second sportsman in tragic circumstances within 17 months.

-His death follows that of Jarrad Ethan Blackler (23), of Waitaki, who died from injuries received in a crash in the Hakataramea Valley when, along with four other men and one woman, he was thrown out of a 4WD in a crash in May last year.
+His death follows that of Jarrad Ethan Blackler, 23, of Waitaki, who after a crash in the Hakataramea Valley in May last year.
+He, with four other men and one woman, was thrown out of a 4WD.

 Both men were members of the Kurow Rugby Club.

 The family of Smith last night asked for privacy.
 His mother, Marjorie Smith, earlier told Fairfax the family was struggling with the loss.

 ''It's a huge loss for us, and for the community.
 He was very outgoing,'' she said.

 Smith was a regular lock for the Kurow premier rugby team that made the Citizens Shield semifinals this year, and scored a century in the final to lead Glenavy to the North Otago senior reserve cricket title last summer.

 Kurow coach Kevin Malcolm said the club was banding together to support Smith's family, partner and team-mates.